cocos/cocos-docs/en/asset-workflow/audio-asset.md

 When using standard audio elements to play sound resources, you may encounter some restrictions on some browsers.

-For example, each play must be played within the user action event (WebAudio only requires the first time), allowing only one sound resource to be played.
+For example, each play must be played within the user action event (Web Audio only requires the first time), allowing only one sound resource to be played.

 ### Manually choose to load audio by some sort of way
 Sometimes we may not use the automatic loading or preload function of the scene, and want to manually control the cc.load resource loading process.
 We can choose different loading method to load audio resources from url.

 #### default mode

-The default way to load is webAudio.
+The default way to load is Web Audio.
 The audio element is only used if the browser does not support it.

 ```
 cc.loader.load(cc.url.raw('resources/background.mp3'), callback);